 Tips on Downloading & Saving Your Embroidery Designs

 Buying new embroidery designs is just so exciting!
 You may have plans to make something with it immediately or want to save it in your collection for a later date.
 But whatever you decide, the first thing you’ll need to do is download the design and save it to your computer.
-Today I am going to walk you through the steps you need to do this, as well as unzipping files, renaming files and organising your design files on your computer.
+Unzip your files and transfer to your sewing machine.

 Posted: Saturday 4 March 2017

 ★★★★★I have downloaded the design but have always in the past just had to put one file on my stick to load to my machine.......so am I supposed to load all the files and stop and search for the next step?........or is there a simpler way?......I have a baby lock endurance 2....six needle.....I will figure it out but wondered if there was a way that it stopped on its own for the next step.......Posted: 2019-05-15 23:04 by Peggy Barnhill